goshevs/sparkDBUtilities/README.md

   - R: a named list of vectors (where names are RDD column names)
   - Python: a default dictionary where every value is a list
 - `beNodes`: list of db backend nodes
+- `tableSchema`: the schema of the RDD to be written to the db
 - `maxValAdd`: add `maxvalue` clauses to the partitioning rules (default: TRUE/True)
 - `sortVal`: Sorts the partitioning values in an increasing order